Before cutting any sheet, the distance between the laser focal point and the material to be cut must be properly adjusted.

 Negative Focus Cutting

-In this mode, the focal point is farther from the cutting surface, resulting in a relatively larger cutting width within the workpiece compared to positive focus cutting.
-However, a larger cutting airflow and sufficient temperature are required.
+In this mode, the focal point’s deeper position results in a wider beam at the cutting surface, creating a relatively larger kerf width within the workpiece compared to positive focus cutting.
+While this approach requires increased cutting gas flow and higher energy input to maintain sufficient temperature throughout the cut, it offers several benefits:

 Fig. 2 The effect of a 6000W laser with a negative focus on stainless steel